isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2829.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-ABSS Premier Version 23 - Package D (Three User Licence Full Package)
+1735

 ### Support Level
+Up to Additional criteria:
-Up to Generic for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Accounting Management, Inventory Management and Sales Management System (Part 3)
+Web URL: www.centricsnetworks.com.sg
+Contact Hotline: 68337898
+Contact Email: sales@centricsnetworks.com.sg

 ### Contact Information
-3550
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.